Reviewed and updated for accuracy on August 9, 2019 by Dr. Hanie Elfenbein, DVM, PhD

 Increased appetite (early stages) or loss of appetite (late stages)

-Sometimes the cat will develop a plantigrade stance—that is, he will stand and walk with his hocks touching or nearly touching the ground.
+Sometimes a cat will develop a plantigrade stance—that is, he will stand and walk with his hocks touching or nearly touching the ground.
 Instead of walking only on his paws, it would look like his whole foot is touching the ground.
 This is a form of diabetic neuropathy.

-If a diabetic cat goes untreated for long enough, it will develop ketoacidosis.
-Cats at this stage will not eat or drink, become dehydrated and more lethargic.
-Eventually they will slip into a coma and die if not treated immediately.
+If a diabetic cat goes untreated for long enough, they will develop ketoacidosis.
+Cats at this stage will not eat or drink and will become dehydrated and more lethargic.
+Eventually, as ketoacidosis progresses, they will slip into a coma and die if not treated with intensive medical therapy.

 Primary Cause of Diabetes in Cats

-It is important that you schedule an appointment with your veterinarian if you suspect you cat has diabetes.
+It is important that you schedule an appointment with your veterinarian if you suspect that your cat has diabetes.
 In the meantime, provide plenty of water and keep an eye on the water dish or fountain, because you will have to refill it more often.

 Diagnosing Diabetes in Cats

-S/he will also be checking for conditions that can complicate the treatment of diabetes, like infections and ketoacidosis, which requires hospitalization.
+They will also check for conditions that can complicate the treatment of diabetes, like infections and diabetic ketoacidosis, which require hospitalization.

 Treatment for Diabetic Cats